ecoenergia/kubestatus/README.md

 2. **Stopping the Script:** Press `Ctrl+C` to exit the continuous update loop.

+## Distribution

+The package can be built and distributed using the provided `Makefile`. `setuptools`, `twine` and `wheel` should already be installed locally.
+The following commands are available:

+- `make clean`: Clean up previous build artifacts.
+- `make build`: Build the package into a distributable format.
+- `make upload`: Upload the package to PyPI.
+- `make dist`: Run the `clean` and `build` steps sequentially.
+- `make all`: Clean, build, and upload the package to PyPI.

+Before running `make upload`, ensure that you have registered an account on [PyPI](https://pypi.org/) and configured your `.pypirc` file with your credentials.

 ## Functions

 - `get_kubectl_output`: Executes a kubectl command and returns its output.